lucasfcosta/probability-with-r/week-1/observational-studies-and-experiments.md

         * Retrospective studies → when it uses past data
         * Prospective studies → when data is collected throughout the study
 * **Experiments**
-    * Experiments randomly assign subjects to treatments.
+    * Experiments randomly assign subjects to treatment and control groups.
+Subjects in the treatment group are imposed a certain treatment, whilst subjects on the control group aren't.
     * **Experiments can establish causal relationships between explanatory and response variables**.